Masters Degrees in Government Finance: Program Overviews

 Learn about master's degree programs in government finance.
 Read on for program overviews and discover the educational requirements.
 See common course topics and employment outlook statistics.

 Two options for students interested in government finance are the Master of Governmental Administration degree or the Master of Public Affairs degree.
-Both degree programs offer broad backgrounds with concentrations in government finance.
+Both degree programs offer multiple concentrations.
 Each program also requires bachelor's degrees and may take up to two years to complete.

 The Master of Governmental Administration program focuses largely on public leadership, management and public services teachings.
 Students of the Master of Public Affairs program may explore the financial aspects of public affairs.
-Coursework may emphasize budgeting, economics and public management.
 Program graduates who are aspiring scholars might begin doctoral studies.

 Master's Degrees in Government Finance: Program Overviews